daveryde/three-js-starter/README.md

   </p>

   <p>
-    The minimum AWS cloud infrastructure requirements for this are listed as follows:
+    The minimum project requirements for this are listed as follows:
   </p>

   - [ ] Setup the canvas